apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-architecture.en.rst

          "result": "success"
       }

+``"result": "success"`` will be set.

 .. _jsonrpc-error:

 Errors
 """"""

-The specs define the error fields that the client must expect to be sent back from the Server in case of an error.
+The specs define the error fields that the client must expect to be sent back from the Server in case of any error.

 =============== ======== ==============================================